 Source: Field Survey (2025)

-Although, the one-way ANOVA indicated a statistically significant overall difference in Composite Climate Change Impact Index (CCII) across the three LGAs (F(2, 30) = 4.27, p = 0.023), the Tukey HSD post-hoc test revealed that none of the pairwise comparisons between LGAs were statistically significant at the 5% level.
+Although the one-way ANOVA indicated a statistically significant overall difference in Composite Climate Change Impact Index (CCII) across the three LGAs (F(2, 30) = 4.27, p = 0.023), the Tukey HSD post-hoc test revealed that none of the pairwise comparisons between LGAs were statistically significant at the 5% level.
 This suggests that the observed overall difference is driven by cumulative variation across LGAs rather than large differences between any specific pair of LGAs.